kikoking1/empty-hearts/README.md

-# deploying and startup on new ec2 server
+# Deploying, and Starting up, this Project on a New ec2 Server

 REQUIRES: ubuntu 20.04 ec2 t2.small instance (defaults on the rest)